pactflow/example-bi-directional-provider-dotnet/README.md

     ```
     Send the request and when you have a 200 response the provider contract will be visible in your Pactflow account.

  4. Check can-i-deploy to see if your provider contract is compatible with current consumers.

+ In Powershell

-In Powershell set the environment variable $env:PACTICIPANT to the name of the provider in the url for step 3.
-Set the environment variable $env:GIT_COMMIT to the same thing as in step 3.
+ * set the environment variable $env:PACTICIPANT to the name of the provider in the url for step 3.

+* Set the environment variable $env:GIT_COMMIT to the same thing as in step 3.

     This tells pactflow which provider contract and version to perform the can-i-deploy check on.

      Run the can-i-deploy check using the pact-cli docker container:

     ```
     docker run --rm -v <path_to_project_root>:<path_to_project_root> -e PACT_BROKER_BASE_URL -e PACT_BROKER_TOKEN pactfoundation/pact-cli broker can-i-deploy --pacticipant $env:PACTICIPANT --version $env:GIT_COMMIT --to-environment production
     ```

- 5. Have a look at what other commands are available in the Makefile.
-Most of them  use the pact -cli docker image and can be ran locally from Powershell by changing the windows paths to UNIX and replacing the environment variable references.
-Any variable referenced as `${VARIABLE}` can be changed to `$env:VARIABLE` to reference environment variables in Powershell.

 ## Other examples of how to do this form of testing